Cypresslin/lazy-xerus/README.md

-# Lazy-Xerus - Lazyiness is humanity
+# Lazy-Xerus - Laziness is humanity
 The goal of this script is to make people's (especially mine) life easier after installing Ubuntu.

 ## How to use?